LRB-IIMCB/ninetails/README.md

 Moreover, the function also creates a log file in the directory specified by the user.

 The runtime depends on the hardware resources and sequencing depth.
 The processing of built-in test dataset should take around 1 minute.

+**Pipeline compatible with Dorado basecaller can be launched as follows:**

 ### Output explanation